The Cheeky Monkey Media Blog

 Welcome to the jungle

 Anyway, chatting with some of the other folks around the office after my interview I wasn’t all too nervous about meeting the rest of the troop, but I was worried about meeting their expectations.
 Moving from the freedom of a freelance life to my first agency position was daunting.
 Suddenly I went from working alone, at home, and in my undies, to having eight collaborators in an office (that requires me to wear pants) with processes and workflows that I needed to adapt to!
-On top of all that, there’s a Cody in the office, and my name is Kodie!
+On top of all that, there’s Cody in the office, and my name is Kodie!
 Talk about confusing.
 Thankfully they’ve nicknamed me K2 (which is pretty rad if you ask me) to avoid that confusion.

 Almost immediately I learned that being a monkey isn’t just about producing great work on a consistent basis, it’s about belonging to a dedicated, fun-loving team.
-The troop here at Cheeky Monkey Media have been incredibly welcoming and supportive since day one.
+The troop here at Cheeky Monkey Media has been incredibly welcoming and supportive since day one.
 Making the transition from freelancing to teamwork was so much more comfortable than I had initially thought it might be, mainly because everyone here is willing to answer questions and offer assistance when needed.

 I’ve learned more about graphic design and web development in the few weeks I’ve worked with Cheeky Monkey Media than I did in the last year of freelancing.
 There’s been a learning curve, without a doubt, but it’s a good one.
-Between the regular Nerf wars, back and forth banter, and Friday afternoon beer’o’clock it’s an incredible work environment.
+Between the regular Nerf wars, back-and-forth banter, and Friday afternoon beer o’clock it’s an incredible work environment.

 That’s nice, but do you do any work?